Izithakazelo zakwa Mthethwa Clan Names History and Origin

 Due to these actions Nondi was impregnated out-of-wedlock by her husband despite this breach in their contract and when she told her father about this pregnancy he said it must have been from an unusual source called Shaka (meaning reed in Swahili).
 Thus Shaka would become known.

-See Also Izithakazelo zakwa Siya Kolisi Clan Name History and Origin
+See Also Izithakazelo Zakwa Mbhele Clan Names History and Origin

 Shaka was an intelligent and ambitious boy.
 He looked up to his mother as an example.
 Over time he matured into an impressive soldier with a charismatic, playful persona – something women often found attractive.